DigitalPainting/DigitalPainting/Assets/Documentation/Generated/WizardsCode/agent/movement/MovementControllerSO.md

 ## Height Offset (Single)

-The height above the terrain this agent should be.
+If you model does not have the origin at the base then the height offset will enable you to position it higher or lower.

 Default Value     : 0

-## Rotation Speed (Single)
+## Max Rotation Speed (Single)

 Speed at which the agent will rotate.

+Default Value     : 360

+## Can Fly (Boolean)

+Allow character to fly.

-Default Value     : 90
+Default Value     : False

 ## To Fly (Single)